Research Assistant, Department of Chinese Studies, University of Tübingen

 - 2015 M.A.
 East Asian Politics and Societies, University of Tuebingen

 - 2011 B.A.
 Chinese Studies / Political Science, University of Tuebingen (semester abroad at Peking University)

 Sascha Zhivkovs research interest is in China's political economy, history politics, foreign relations as well as regional integration in East Asia.
-In his Masters thesis, he analyzed the Diaoyu/Senkaku Islands conflict between the People’s Republic China and Japan, focusing on mobilization strategies within Chinese nationalist activist groups through historic myths.
-For his PhD project, he investigates the implementation of economic grand reform policy in the Xi Jinping era at the example of Fujian Pilot Free Trade Zone under the conditions of 'top-level design'.
-The thesis innovates with a scalable theoretical approach integrating steering theory and governance approaches in an authoritarian system.
-Fieldwork involves interviews with local cadres and investors, taking relevant structures, institutions and agents into account.
+In his Masters thesis, he analyzed the Diaoyu/Senkaku Islands conflict between the People’s Republic China and Japan, focusing on mobilization strategies within Chinese nationalist activist groups through historical myths.
+For his PhD project, he investigates the implementation of economic reform policy at the example of Fujian Pilot Free Trade Zone under the conditions of 'top-level design' in the Xi Jinping administration.
+Fieldwork involved interviews with local cadres and Taiwanese investors specifically targeted by the zone.

 Hefele, Peter / Merkle, David / Zhivkov, Sascha (2015): "Taking Confucius to Africa.
 How Foreign Cultural Policy Conveys China's Coice and Perspective to the World"; in: KAS Auslandsinformationen 5/2015, 58-75.